Intermesh/groupoffice-docs/system-settings/openid-connect.rst

 ---------------------

 `OpenID connect 1.0 <https://openid.net/connect/>`_. is a simple identity layer on top of the OAuth 2.0 protocol.
-It allows Clients to verify the identity of the End-User based on the authentication performed by Group-Office as an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.
+It allows Clients to verify the identity of the End-User based on the authentication performed by GroupOffice as an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.